 Serving with Expectations

-When I told him I was browsing and not necessarily buying yet (as a disclaimer so he wouldn’t attach expectations to serving me), a frown combed over his forehead.
+When I told him I was browsing and not buying yet (a disclaimer so he wouldn’t attach expectations to serving me), a frown appeared on his forehead.

-He told me flat out that he was a businessman (what?), and indirectly suggested he was not going to serve me if I wasn’t intending to buy – since it would be wasting his time (which I would agree, if his business objective was narrowly defined to sales he could close in the next hour).
-He said I would get the same treatment in any other stores if I was just intending to browse, because “times are bad today and no one wants to spend their time on people who only want to browse”.
+He told me flatly that he was a businessman and suggested he was not going to serve me if I wasn’t intending to buy as it would be wasting his time.
+He said I would get the same treatment in any other stores if I was just intending to browse, because “times are bad today and no one wants to spend their time on people who only want to browse.”

 Voice of Negativity

-Alarmed at his expectation that I had to buy something for him to serve me, I decided to keep the interaction short, lest he felt I was leading him on.
-I very politely told him I would check out other stores then, so as not to take up his time.
+Alarmed at his expectation that I had to buy something for him to serve me, I decided to keep the interaction short.
+I politely told him I would check out other stores then, so as not to take up his time.

 I thought he would be happy to have me go away since I did tell him I could not commit to buying from him.
 But then he voiced his disapproval again.

 He told me there was no point checking out other stores because his store had the largest, most complete collection of camcorders in the whole mall.
-He asked me what was the point of “browsing only” — “walking from store to store, touching the products, walking in circles in the mall” (quoting him in verbatim) — I would only be wasting my time.
-He said if I was “truly sincere about buying a camcorder”, he would help me.
-He rounded up his semi-outburst by saying “fine by him” if I was going to check out other shops, but the person who would lose out at the end of the day — or “the biggest loser”, in his words — would be me, because I would be going home empty-handed.
+He asked me what was the point of “browsing only” — “walking from store to store, touching the products, walking in circles in the mall” (his verbatim) — I would only be wasting my time.
+He said if I was “truly sincere about buying a camcorder,” he would help me.
+He rounded up his semi-outburst by saying “fine by him” if I was going to check out other shops, but the person who would lose out at the end of the day — or “the biggest loser,” in his words — would be me, because I would be going home empty-handed.

 Deciding It Was Not for Me